Ethereal Master Degree Programs

 The Final Draft

-Advisor reports to the Graduate Office about progress made by the student on the thesis and the general quality of his or her work.
+The student’s advisor reports to the Graduate Office about progress made by the student on the thesis and the general quality of his or her work.
 The student submits the final draft to the thesis advisor.
 He or she should have identified the third reader by this time.
 The thesis advisor then sends copies and thesis evaluation forms to the second and third readers.
-They either approve or disapprove the copy of the thesis depending on the agreement within the Committee.
+They either approve or reject the copy of the thesis depending on the agreement within the Committee.
 If disapproved, the student needs to revise the thesis until it meets the standards of the Committee.